 Because they’re used outside a lot, sometimes on the move, you can look for a scope with rubber armor to prevent damage from the odd bump and scrape.
 Armored scopes are the kind used by the military and certain types of hunter.
 It’s a nice feature to have.

 You can use a spotting scope for digiscoping.
-Digiscoping means attaching your camera of cell-phone to the scope so that you can take a picture of what the scope sees.
+Digiscoping means attaching your camera of cell-phone to the scope so that you can take good quality images of what the scope sees.
 Adapters are available for this purpose.
 Some are specific to the scope and some are universal.

 Spotting scopes are high magnification devices.
 The more you magnify something the more you also magnify any movement in the lens.
 If you try and hold a spotting scope at anywhere near full magnification you’ll just see a very shaky image.
 That’s the reason they are normally mounted on a full size or tabletop tripod.
 A good tripod is sometimes supplied WITH a good scope, otherwise, unless you’re planning to always have somewhere steady to rest your scope, I’d look into getting one.

 Car window mounts are also available for spotting scopes.
 As a spotting scope has the same mounting thread hole (1/4-20) as the camera and other optical devices the same window mounts you’ll see used for those devices can be used for your spotter.

 Window mounts make it easy to spot on the move.
-Car mounts are great for birding and other types of spotting like tornado chasing where you may need to move long distances on something other than your feet.
+Car mounts are great for bird watching and other types of spotting like tornado chasing where you may need to move long distances on something other than your feet.